Definition of Specific Phobias:

 - other phobias (foods, sounds, vomiting)

-The most effective method of treatment for specific phobias is Exposure therapy, which can include in vivo, imaginal, or media-augmented.
+Cognitive-Behavioral Therapy and is the most effective method of treatment for specific phobias, specifically using exposure therapy, which can include in vivo, imaginal, or media-augmented.
 As avoidance is a large part of the problem with anxiety, therapists accompany individuals into the avoided places and situations, and/or help them confront avoided thoughts, providing instruction and appropriate levels of reassurance.
 These strategies increase confidence in mastering similar situations in the future.